- Base history from 1956 to 1959.

 Wishing to improve the safety of the flights within the 1Wing, the Flying Group decides to create a PSV Flight at Beauvechain during the last months of 1956.

-Initialy the flight is placed under the command of Cdt Guy Carlier before to be transferred to 1Lt André Richir
+Initialy the flight is placed under the command of Cdt Guy Carlier before to be transferred to 1Lt André Richir.

 The PSV flight, administratively attached to the 10th Night Fighter Squadron, define a new technology for the instrument flying which doesn't exist at that time within the Belgian Air Force.